LarsH/msp430-uart/README.md

 Dependencies
 -------

 The project uses the msp430 port of GCC for compiling, Splint for static code analysis and GNU Make to manage the build environment.
+To communicate with the serial port a terminal program is needed, the program screen works fine.

 ### Debian / Ubuntu

-    apt-get install make splint gcc-msp430
+    apt-get install make splint gcc-msp430 mspdebug screen

 ### OS X
 Installing instructions for gcc-msp430 and mspdebug: